pypy/pypy/pypy/doc/stm.rst

 PyPy can be translated in a special mode based on Software Transactional Memory (STM).
 This mode is not compatible with the JIT so far, and moreover adds a constant run-time overhead, expected to be in the range 2x to 5x.
-(XXX for now it is bigger, but past experience show it can be reduced.)
+(XXX for now it is bigger, but past experience shows it can be reduced.)
 The benefit is that the resulting ``pypy-stm`` can execute multiple threads of Python code in parallel.